christopher5106/christopher5106.github.io/_posts/2016-09-16-about-loss-functions-multinomial-logistic-logarithm-cross-entropy-square-errors-euclidian-absolute-frobenius-hinge.markdown

 $$ s_{\theta_3} : E_1, E2 \rightarrow E_1^T W E_2 $$

-For example [using precomputed output embedding for each class](https://arxiv.org/pdf/1409.8403.pdf), a simple classical multi-class hinge loss will enable to train classifiers.
-Using a [joint loss](http://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Reed_Learning_Deep_Representations_CVPR_2016_paper.pdf) will enable to train the two embeddings simultanously.
+In these examples of zero-shot learning where a simple classical multi-class hinge loss was able to train classifiers [using precomputed output embedding for each class](https://arxiv.org/pdf/1409.8403.pdf), a [joint loss](http://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Reed_Learning_Deep_Representations_CVPR_2016_paper.pdf) can train the two embeddings simultanously.

 But it can also be seen as maximizing the log-likelihood for a binomial problem (the degree of similarity $$ y_1 == y_2 $$ ) on $$ X = (X1,X2) $$